javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 - **The ideal name for a variable is `data`.** Use it everywhere where you can.
 Indeed, every variable holds *data*, right?

     ...But what to do if `data` is already taken?
 Try `value`, it's also universal.
-A variable always has a *value*, correct?
+After all, a variable eventually gets a *value*.

 - **Name the variable by its type: `str`, `num`...**

-    ...But will that make the code worse?
+    Give them a try.
+A young ninja may wonder -- do such names make the code worse?
 Actually, yes!

     From one hand, the variable name still means something.
 It says what's inside the variable: a string, a number or something else.
 But when an outsider tries to understand the code -- he'll be surprised to see that there's actually no information at all!

-    Actually, the value type is easy to see by debugging.
+    Indeed, the value type is easy to find out by debugging.
 But what's the meaning of the variable?
 Which string/number it stores?
 There's just no way to figure out without a good meditation!

 - **...But what if there are no more such names?** Just add a letter: `item1, item2, elem5, data1`...